carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 <img src="../fig/rmd-03-heatmap-lasso-1.png" title="Alt" alt="Alt" width="432" style="display: block; margin: auto;" />

-# Blending ridge regression and the LASSO
+# Blending ridge regression and the LASSO - elastic nets

 So far, we've used ridge regression, where `alpha = 0`, and LASSO regression, where `alpha = 1`.
 What if `alpha` is set to a value between zero and one?